 On October 30, 1967, a crush of media awaited King’s arrival at the Birmingham Jail, leading officers to reroute him to Bessemer to avoid undue media attention.
 King and his brother A.D.
 King, Wyatt T. Walker and Ralph Abernathy spent a night in the Bessemer County Jail.
 However, in the cloak of darkness on October 31st, Bessemer police transferred these civil right warriors to the Birmingham Jail to complete their sentence.

-The Open Door Experience to History will open January 15th, the day of King’s birthday, and will remain open until February 28th.
+The Open Door Experience to History Museum will open in 2014.
 Due to an anticipated high demand, the museum will only honor reservations.

 The seasonal Open Door Experience to History will reveal The Rev. Dr. Martin Luther King Jr.’s experience in the Bessemer Jail on October 30, 1967.